 Your Care Team

-Everyone at Valley Children’s Hospital is trained to meet the special needs of children and their families.
-A skilled health care team, together with you and your family, will work to take care of your child.
-Your child's treatment team can consist of doctors, nurses and many other health care professionals.
+Everyone at Valley Children’s is trained to meet the special needs of children and their families.
+A skilled healthcare team, together with you and your family, will work to take care of your child.
+Your child's treatment team can consist of doctors, nurses and many other healthcare professionals.
 To help you understand what each team member does, here is a brief overview of some of the people you may encounter.

 There are many kinds of doctors who may help care for your child:

-Physician Consultants are the other doctors who the attending physician may ask to help care for your child.
+- Physician consultants are the other doctors who the attending physician may ask to help care for your child.
 They include doctors who are experts in problems or tests that concern your child.
-Examples are: radiologists who read x-rays films, scans, ultrasound pictures; anesthesiologists who give children medicine to prevent pain; cardiologists who are experts in heart problems; and many more.
+Examples are: radiologists who read X-ray films, scans, ultrasound pictures; anesthesiologists who give children medicine to prevent pain; cardiologists who are experts in heart problems; and many more.